-The mango tree grows in tropical climates.
-Extended exposure to temperatures below 30°F can kill or severely damage a mango tree, so in the U.S. they are only able to grow in the southernmost portions of Florida and California.
-Fortunately, mangos are cultivated all around the tropical regions of the globe so Americans can enjoy the delicious fruit year round.
+Where do mango trees grow?
+The mango tree growing zone is limited to tropical climates.
+Extended exposure to temperatures below 30°F can kill or severely damage a mango tree, as mango tree cold tolerance is low.
+So, in the U.S. the mango tree growing zones are the southernmost portions of Florida and California plus Hawaii and Puerto Rico.
+Fortunately, while mango tree cold tolerance isn’t one its strong suits, mangos are cultivated in mango tree growing zones all around the globe and Americans can enjoy the delicious fruit year ‘round.

 Certain mangos on each tree will receive more sunlight than others, with some fruit staying shaded within the tree’s canopy.
 In certain varieties, the mangos that receive the most sunlight will develop a red blush at the stem end.
 This red blush is not an indicator of maturity, quality or ripeness.

-The growth of the tree causes a process called carbon sequestration or carbon uptake.
-The tree absorbs carbon dioxide from the environment, using it to form the trunk, branches, leaves and fruit of the mango tree.
+Another important piece of mango tree information is that its growth causes a process called carbon sequestration or carbon uptake.
+The tree absorbs carbon dioxide from the environment in mango tree climate zones around the world, using it to form the trunk, branches, leaves and fruit of the mango tree.
 The tree produces oxygen and releases it into the environment during this process.

 Meanwhile, the process of growing, harvesting and transporting the mangos to the retailer in the U.S. generates greenhouse gases that are released into the environment.

 The mango tree produces the delicious mango fruit, while absorbing carbon dioxide, producing oxygen, and supporting the livelihoods of thousands of workers.
 It really is the amazing mango tree.